 In which of the above examples did the value received by the client equal the hours that were recorded on timesheets?
 Neither.
 Jed’s client will be overpaying, while Jennifer’s client will be getting a bargain.
 The only way to remedy this inequitable situation is for the agency to charge for what clients really buy: not inputs, but outputs or outcomes.

 As long as agencies send out invoices based on recorded hours, it’s virtually impossible to distinguish between time spent by middling plodders and proficient geniuses.
 Distracted muddlers and breakthrough brains.

 Useful or Useless?

 In a recent Admap article, British adman Malcolm White draws attention to the philosophy of 19th-century designer William Morris (the originator of the Arts and Crafts movement), who divided work into two different classes: “Useful Work vs. Useless Toil.”
-Surely there’s a certain amount of near-useless toil that happens every hour of every day in professional service firms across the world.
+Surely there’s a certain amount of useless toil that happens every hour of every day in professional service firms across the world.
 Nonetheless, most of it is recorded as client-related time because of the intense internal pressure to be "billable."

 Would it be even more accurate to say billing by the hour is unethical?
 My answer is yes.
-The typical “billable hour” spent by today's professionals is sliced up into micro-chunks of multitasking and task switching, accompanied by near-constant interruptions enabled by the open office environment and the audio/visual notifications emanating from the digital devices (computer, phone, and tablet) that are the constant companions of the modern knowledge worker.
+The typical “billable hour” spent by today's professionals is sliced up into micro-chunks of multitasking and task switching, accompanied by near-constant interruptions enabled by the open office environment and the audio/visual notifications emanating from their digital devices (computer, phone, and tablet) that are the constant companions of the modern knowledge worker.